Viewing PDFS in a Browser

 Intuit – IT, Service Delivery, Infrastructure, and Program Manager for Learning and Development

 I’ve worked at Intuit five times over a 10-year period in permanent and contract positions in the following senior-level roles:

 - Technical Writer/Instructional Designer for Product Infrastructure;(most recently)

 - Program Manager for Technical Learning Services

 - Instructional Designer for IT

-While at Genoptix, I developed on online help system using RoboHelp for five different software systems that together comprised their billing (hospital, insurance, and patient private pay), coding, accounts receivable, Medicare, and collections systems.
-This was my main responsibility and it was expected that I would take approximately 5 years to develop the documentation to the point that it would be acceptable to Novartis, who acquired Genoptix in early 2011.
-I completed the work and passed a rigorous post acquisition audit after two years and then worked on special projects like developing coding training and creating call center documentation.
-They also liked my Visio diagram work so much that I became responsible for leading several process improvement initiatives outside the Revenue department.
-During that time I reported directly to their VP of Revenue and performed in the following roles:
+While at Genoptix, I developed an online help system using RoboHelp as the delivery system for five software systems that together comprised their billing (hospital, insurance, and patient private pay), coding, accounts receivable, Medicare, and collections systems.
+This was my main responsibility and they expected that I would take approximately 5 years to develop the documentation to the point that it would be acceptable to Novartis, a Swiss multinational pharmaceutical company, that began the process of acquiring Genoptix in early 2011.

+Genoptix also liked my Visio diagram work so much that I became responsible for leading several process improvement initiatives outside the Revenue department.
+I reported directly to their VP of Revenue and performed in the following roles:

 - Technical Writer

 I was also personally acknowledged for my work by Tina Nova, the founder of Genoptix, and whose acquisition completion payments were made to her 2 years earlier than expected because of the speed with which I completed my work.
 You can imagine her pleasure at the speed with which I completed this goal so much sooner than expected.